Banned in the USA: 10 Classic Cars That Never Made it Stateside

 1996-2001 Lotus Elise S1 and the 2000 340R

-Despite an output of only 118 bhp, the Lotus Elise S1 was able to accelerate from 0 to 60 in 5.8 seconds due to its 1,600 lb weight.
+Despite an output of only 118 bhp, the Lotus Elise S1 accelerated from 0 to 60 in 5.8 seconds due to its 1,600 lb weight.
 Capable of speeds up to 150 mph, the Elise was named after Elisa, the granddaughter of the company chairman at the time of release, Romano Aritoli.
 The 340R was released as a limited edition model of the Elise, with only 340 ever produced.
 The name 340R originally referred to the power-weight ratio of the prototype, which churned out 177 bhp at a weight of 1,100 lbs.
-It later came to refer to the number produced when the final production found the car at a weight of 1,550 lbs.
+It later referred to the number produced when the final production found the car at a weight of 1,550 lbs.

 2002 Morgan Le Mans ’62 Prototype

-In 2002, Morgan created 80 limited edition anniversary models of the 1962 Le Mans, as well as one prototype.
+In 2002, Morgan created 80 limited edition anniversary models of the 1962 Le Mans and one prototype.
 Each came with its number engraved on both the steering wheel and on a plaque in the console, with the prototype detailed as car “00.”
 Once the line was launched, all 80 vehicles were allocated to owners within 72 hours.
-The cars are as accurate as possible to the original model, including the installation of only one door handle, on the driver’s side.
+The cars are as accurate as possible to the original model, including installing only one door handle on the driver’s side.

 1999 Nissan Skyline R34 GT-R V-spec